Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 30 Januari 2025 20.27.05 UTC
+- WIB: Kamis, 30 Januari 2025 21.24.32 UTC
-- WITA: Kamis, 30 Januari 2025 21.27.05 UTC
+- WITA: Kamis, 30 Januari 2025 22.24.32 UTC
-- WIT: Kamis, 30 Januari 2025 22.27.05 UTC
+- WIT: Kamis, 30 Januari 2025 23.24.32 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off."

-Kategori: motivational
+Kategori: funny